particle-iot/docs/src/content/reference/device-os/firmware.md

 | Argon       |    396 uA |    398 uA |    398 uA |    397 uA |    441 uA |   22.2 mA |
 | Electron    |   2.40 mA |   2.53 mA |   6.03 mA |   13.1 mA |       n/a |   28.1 mA |
 | Photon      |   2.75 mA |   2.82 mA |   7.56 mA |   18.2 mA |       n/a |       n/a |

-<sup>1</sup>On the M-SoM, sleep with network active is only available for cellular, not for Wi-Fi, and only in STOP or ULP mode (not HIBERNATE).
-Power consumption in this mode to be provided at a later date.

 - Real-time clock (RTC) is kept running.